Magnonic spin Joule heating and rectification effects: Introduction

-{\it Introduction.--}The spin carriers in magnetic insulators - magnons - constitute a fertile platform for science and technology due to their nonconserved bosonic nature as well as solid-state host that admits strong interactions.
+The spin carriers in magnetic insulators - magnons - constitute a fertile platform for science and technology due to their nonconserved bosonic nature as well as solid-state host that admits strong interactions.
+For example, creating nonequilibrium magnons, allowed due to their general lack of conservation, together with strong magnon-magnon scattering enables formation of bosonic condensates~\cite{Demokritov2006,Demidov2008,Bender2012}, not feasible with fermionic electrons.
 Since they transport information without a movement of electrons, and Joule heating due to charge current flow, they are also touted as low-dissipation alternatives to electrons as information carriers~\cite{Bauer2012,Kruglyak2010,Serga2010,Chumak2015,Chumak2017,Althammer2018,Althammer2021,Pirro2021,Barman2021,Nakata2017}.
 While magnon chemical potential vanishes in equilibrium due to their nonconserved nature, it becomes nonzero in nonequilibrium situations due to their almost conserved nature at short time scales.
 This underlies a vast range of phenomena such as Bose-Einstein condensation~\cite{Demokritov2006,Demidov2008,Bender2012} and spin transport~\cite{Cornelissen2016,Kamra2016,Olsson2020,Schlitz2021}, where the importance of nonzero chemical potential in these phenomena has recently been, and continues to be, recognized~\cite{Du2017,Cornelissen2016}.
 Overall, a broad range of magnonic devices have already been demonstrated~\cite{Kajiwara2010a,Cornelissen2015,Goennenwein2015,Shan2017,Cornelissen2018,Wimmer2019,Wimmer2020,An2021,Schlitz2021}.